 Note: Adding a new version is only possible from In Dev status

-Clone and import and existing lifecycle version into your new project.
-This is perfect way to save time by re-using lifecycle versions that you have already set-up for previous projects.
+Clone and import an existing lifecycle version into your new project.
+This is the perfect way to save time by re-using lifecycle versions that you have already set-up for previous projects.
 Simply import a clone and make the necessary edits.

 The newly imported lifecycle version can be found in In Dev, ready to be edited.

 - Clone a version from any status by selecting the Clone icon

 - Name the new version

 Note: Cloning a version can happen from any status.
 The cloned version is automatically located in In Dev